oktonine/docs/docs/guide/manager/Call_creation.md

  ![Image](../img/manager/createcall/createcall1.png)

-- Then, click on create a call, this screen appears, and asks you to fill the information of your call.
+- Then, click on `create a call`, this screen appears and asks you to fill in the information of your call.

  ![Image](../img/manager/createcall/createcall2bis.png)